NoahELE/Obsidian-Vault/Learning/Database Systems/Distributed Databases.md

 - Increased reliability and availability
 - Supports database recovery

-## Disadvantages of distributed DBMS
+## Disadvantages of Distributed DBMS

 - Complexity of management and control
 - Data integrity